The machine with the collector software installed acts as a server

 See IP Addresses for more information.

-Each Collector can only support one set of endpoint monitoring credentials.
+Each collector can support only one set of endpoint monitoring credentials.
 Ensure you configure credentials for each collector instance on your network.

 Disable the local firewall on the collector host, if possible.
-See Firewall Rules for specific instructions.
+For specific instructions, read our product documentation on firewall rules.

-If you cannot disable the local firewall, follow the configurations below.
+If you cannot disable the local firewall, follow these configurations.